sIDsID11/nextbike/README.md

 #### Attributes:

-- `id`: int - The ID of the city.
+- `id: int` - The ID of the city.
-- `name`: str - The name of the city.
+- `name: str` - The name of the city.
-- `lat`: float - The latitude coordinate of the city.
+- `lat: float` - The latitude coordinate of the city.
-- `lng`: float - The longitude coordinate of the city.
+- `lng: float` - The longitude coordinate of the city.
-- `available_bikes`: int - The number of available bikes in the city.
+- `available_bikes: int` - The number of available bikes in the city.
-- `stations`: dict[str, Station] - A dictionary containing stations' data indexed by their station IDs.
+- `stations: dict[int, Station]` - A dictionary containing stations' data indexed by their station IDs.

 #### Methods: